-AxessPointe Community Health Center is a federally qualified health center located on South Arlington Street in Akron, Ohio.
-Originally named Akron Community Health Resources, INC, the Center received funding in 1994 from the Bureau of Primary Health Care to establish the first federally qualified health center in Summit County and began providing services in August 1995.
+AxessPointe Community Health Centers are federally qualified health centers (commonly called community health centers) located in Northeast Ohio.
+Originally named Akron Community Health Resources, Inc., the first center located in Akron, OH received funding in 1994 from the Bureau of Primary Health Care to establish the first federally qualified health center in Summit County and began providing services in August 1995.

 A FQHC is a not-for-profit corporation that delivers primary medical, dental, mental, and preventive health services in medically underserved areas.
 FQHCs receive operating grants under Section 330 of the United States Public Health Service Act.
 In order to comply with federal law, FQHCs must be established as a not-for-profit corporation and the majority of the board of directors must be consumers of the services provided by the facility.

-In 2008, our Community Health Services extended our services to Portage County.
-The Community Health Center is located in Kent, Ohio on Route 59, convenient to both the communities of Kent and Ravenna.
+In 2008, the Board of Directors voted to extend our services to Portage County.
+The AxessPointe/Kent site is located in Kent, Ohio on Route 59, convenient to both the communities of Kent and Ravenna.

 Our target population is the uninsured, under-insured, and Federally insured patient (Medicaid and Medicare) who may not have access to affordable medical and dental care.
 The high quality and credentialed health care teams at each AxessPointe site provide diagnosis, treatment, and preventive medical and dental services.
 We accept Medicaid, Medicare, most private insurances, and provide a sliding fee scale for patients without insurance.